Updated: Dec 24, 2022

 How many of those habits do you already have?
 Maybe there are some that you don't have and I hope that offers you some Nordic inspiration.
 Perhaps there are some Nordic habits that you already have but didn't know before.
 I'd love to hear about them and any other ideas you have that can benefit us all.

-If you enjoyed this article, you might like the Living a Nordic Life Facebook Group, where we are chatting about all things Nordic Living wherever you live.
-We'd be delighted to see you there...
+If you enjoyed this article, you might like the Living a Nordic Life Facebook Page, where I post regularly about all things Nordic living.